-data, about 40.1% of available time in 2008.16 We set $\varkappa = 0.132$ to match the labor force participation of married females with young, 0 to 5 years old, children.
+Preferences and Technology There are three utility functions parameters to be determined: the intertemporal elasticity of labor supply $(\gamma)$ , the parameter governing the disutility of market work $(\varphi)$ , and fixed time cost of young children $(\varkappa)$ .
+We set $\gamma$ to 0.4.
+This value is contained in the range of recent estimates by Domeij and Floden (2006, Table 5).
+Given $\gamma$ , we select the parameter $\varphi$ to reproduce average market hours per worker observed in the data, about 40.1% of available time in 2008.
+We set $\varkappa = 0.076$ to match the labor force participation of married females with young, 0 to 5 years old, children.
 From the 2008 U.S. Census, we calculate the labor force participation of females between ages 25 to 39 who have two children and whose oldest child is less than 5 as 62.2%.
 We select the fixed cost such that the labor force participation of married females with children less than 5 years (i.e. early child bearers between ages 25 and 29 and late child bearers between ages 30 and 34), has the same value.
-Finally, we choose the discount factor β , so that the steady-state capital to output ratio matches the value in the data consistent with our choice of the technology parameters (2.93 in annual terms).
+Finally, we choose the discount factor $\beta$ , so that the steady-state capital to output ratio matches the value in the data consistent with our choice of the technology parameters (2.93 in annual terms).

-We assume that the utility cost parameter is distributed according to a (flexible) gamma distribution, with parameters k_z and θ_z .
+Utility costs associated to joint work allows to capture the residual heterogeneity among couples, beyond heterogeneity in endowments and childbearing status, that is needed to account for the observed heterogeneity in participation choices.
+We assume that the utility cost parameter of joint participation is distributed according to a (flexible) gamma distribution, with parameters $k_z$ and $\theta_z$ .
 Thus, conditional on the husband's type z, where $\Gamma(.)$ is the Gamma function, which we approximate on a discrete grid.
 This procedure allows us to exploit the information contained in the differences in the labor force participation of married females as their own wage rate differ with education (for a given husband type).
-This way we control the slope of the distribution of utility costs, which is potentially important in assessing the effects of tax changes on labor force participation.
+In this way we control the slope of the distribution of utility costs, which is potentially key in assessing the effects of changing incentives for labor force participation.